yeshua453/website/docs/controls/textfield.md

 ### `suffix_icon`

 An icon that appears after the editable part of the text field and after the `suffix` or `suffix_text`, within the decoration's container.
+Can be a `Control` or an icon name.

 ### `suffix_style`